-Ann and her team have carried out extensive research among factories in China and Bangladesh, and put together a white paper with their learnings.
+Ann and her team have carried out extensive research among factories in China, Bangladesh and Sri Lanka, and are working on their second white paper with their learnings.
 They’ve discovered that the volume of leftovers moving out of the supply chains of big fashion brands far exceeds what is expected by the brands.

 Team members: Ann Runnel, Nin Castle and Dea Lasting